10 Operations and Analytics

 mgcv::gam(variable ~ s(cumprob),data = freq_table)

-package to estimate starting points for our curve.
-This is a valuable function, so keep it in mind.
+To fit a logit curve we’ll have to do something a little differently.
+We’ll use the SSlogis function from the stats package to estimate starting points for our curve.
+This is a useful function, so keep it in mind.

 #-----------------------------------------------------------------